A Dichotomy Theorem for Ordinal Ranks in MSO: Introduction

 \subsection{Related work}

-In the context of $\mu$\=/calculus, one asks how many iterations are needed to reach a fixed point; this aspect concerns complexity of model checking (cf.~\cite{julian-igor-handook,esparza-acceleration}), as well as expressive power of the logic (cf.~\cite{julian-igor-handook,bradfield_transfinite}).
-Recall that, in an infinite structure, a least fixed point $\mu X.\, F(X)$ is in general reached in a transfinite number of iterations: $\emptyset, F(\emptyset),\ldots, F^{\alpha}(\emptyset), \ldots$, where, for a~limit ordinal $\alpha$, $F^{\alpha}(\emptyset) = \bigcup_{\xi < \alpha} F^{\xi}(\emptyset)$.
-It is therefore natural to ask if, for a~given formula, one can effectively find a {\em closure ordinal} $\eta_F$, such that, in any model, the fixed point can be reached in $\eta_F$, but in general not less, iterations.
-Fontaine~\cite{fontaine_continuous} effectively characterised the formulae such that in each model the fixed point is reached in a finite number of steps.
-Czarnecki~\cite{czarnecki_closure_fics} observed that some formulae have no closure ordinals but, for each ordinal $\eta < \omega^2$, there is a formula whose closure ordinal is $\eta$.
+In the context of $\mu$\=/calculus, one asks how many iterations are needed to reach a~fixed point; this aspect concerns complexity of model checking (cf.~\cite{julian-igor-handook,esparza-acceleration}), as well as expressive power of the logic (cf.~\cite{julian-igor-handook,bradfield_transfinite}).
+Recall that, in an~infinite structure, a~least fixed point $\mu X.\, F(X)$ is in general reached in a~transfinite number of iterations: $\emptyset, F(\emptyset),\ldots, F^{\gamma}(\emptyset), \ldots$, where, for a~limit ordinal $\gamma$, $F^{\gamma}(\emptyset) = \bigcup_{\xi < \gamma} F^{\xi}(\emptyset)$.
+It is therefore natural to ask if, for a~given formula, one can effectively find a \emph{closure ordinal} $\limit(F)$, such that, in any model, the fixed point can be reached in $\limit(F)$, but, in general, not in fewer iterations.
+This notion generalises in a~natural way to a~vectorial least fixed point $\mu \vec{X}.\,\vec{F}(\vec{X})$, where $\vec{F}(\vec{X})$ is a~tuple of formulae $F_1(\vec{X}),\dots,F_k(\vec{X})$ and $\vec{X}$ is a~tuple of variables $X_1,\dots,X_k$.
+Fontaine~\cite{fontaine_continuous} effectively characterised the formulae such that in each model the fixed point is reached in a~finite number of steps.
+Czarnecki~\cite{czarnecki_closure_fics} observed that some formulae have no closure ordinals but, for each ordinal\footnote{Czarnecki considered only infinite ordinals, but the claim holds also for $\eta < \omega$.
+For example, a~formula $\mu X.\, \left(\Box^5 \bot \wedge(\Diamond X \vee \Box \bot) \right)$ has closure ordinal $5$.} $\eta < \omega^2$, there is a~formula whose closure ordinal is $\eta$.
 He also raised the following question.

-\begin{question}[{Czarnecki~\cite{czarnecki_closure_fics}}] Is there a $\mu$-calculus formula of the form $\mu X.\,F(X)$ that has a closure ordinal $\eta_F\geq\omega^2$? \end{question} \ignore{Gouveia and Santocanale~\cite{santocanale-closure} exhibited an example of a formula with an essential alternation of the least and greatest fixed-point operators whose closure ordinal is $ \omega_1$.
-Afshari and Leigh~\cite{afshari_closure} claimed that any formula $F$ of the alternation-free fragment of $\mu$\=/calculus has either a~closure ordinal $< \omega^2$ or no countable closure ordinal.
-However, as the authors have admitted, the published paper contains some gaps \ms{added this bracket, which is a bit nasty but fully deserved}(see also~\cite{kloibhofer-mistake}).
-Recently, Afshari, Barlucchi, and Leigh~\cite{afshari_limit_fics} announced a~new version of the paper, which updates the proof and extends the result to formulae of the so\=/called \emph{$\Sigma$\=/fragment}, which in particular contains formulae $\mu X.\,F(X)$, where~$X$ does not fall in the scope of any other fixed\=/point operator.